‘Twas the days before Christmas, and all through my place.

 Send mixed messages when drivers give the one-fingered salute.

 “Freaking merge!”
 “Learn to park!”
 They all shout and they call!

 ‘Tis the season for road rage for those at the mall.

 But back to the story of writing this post.

 Even though all the readers are logged off, like most.

-Last year I wrote a more eloquent poem,
+I thought I could write a more eloquent poem,

 That centered on exploits from June, our old gnome.